yugu-stat/yugu-stat.github.io/_pages/about.md

 🚩 <span style='color: red;'>Openings</span>
 ======
 🧑‍🎓 I have two fully funded PhD positions, one to start in Year 2024/2025 and another one to start in Year 2025/2026.
-We will work together on exciting problems at the interface of survival analysis, machine learning, functional/imaging data, and network analysis.
+We will work together on exciting problems at the interface of survival analysis, machine learning, functional/imaging data, and/or network analysis.
 Please drop me an email with your CV if you are interested in joining my group!

-🙋 For current HKU PhD/Master students, and all strong undergraduate students, please feel free to email me if you are interested in my research.
+🙋 For current HKU PhD/MPhil students, and all strong undergraduate students, please feel free to email me if you are interested in my research.
 We can discuss possible research problems to explore together!

 News
 ======